Skip to main content

 What Is an Argumentative Essay?

-An argumentative essay is where you take a side on a topic and try to convince your reader that your side is right.
+An argumentative essay is where you take a clear side on a debatable topic and try to convince your reader that your position makes sense.
+It is not just an opinion essay.
+A strong argumentative essay uses a focused claim, specific evidence, and reasoning that explains why the evidence proves the point.

 What makes this essay type distinct